 Betting Sites Licensed in Gibraltar

-All of the above sites have licenses in Gibraltar.
+All of the above online betting sites have licenses in Gibraltar.
 If you’ve done any browsing around here at OnlineBettingSites.com, you may have noticed that I constantly recommend these betting sites to readers.
-Companies with gaming licenses in Gibraltar tend to be pretty rock-solid places to gamble because Gibraltar doesn’t just hand out licenses to anyone who asks nicely.
+Companies with Gibraltar online gambling licenses tend to be pretty rock-solid places to bet online because Gibraltar doesn’t just hand out licenses to anyone who asks nicely.

-Plus, these are just high quality places to gamble.
+Plus, these are just high quality places to gamble online.
 Most of the names you see above were founded well before the internet was even a thing.
-Places like BetVictor (formerly Victor Chandler) were originally founded as real-world bookmakers in the UK.
+Places like BetVictor were originally founded as real-world bookmakers in the UK.
 They still have physical betting shops to this day and have maintained clean reputations over all those years.

 At the risk of sounding completely biased, these are the sites I try to recommend as often as possible.
 They have earned my trust and the trust of many of my friends.
 You don’t have to take my word for it.
 Just ask any punter which bookmakers he trusts and I’m sure he’ll mention at least one of the names on this page.

 Is Online Betting In Gibraltar Legal?

 There are no restrictions for residents of Gibraltar.
 If you want to bet online, you’re free to do so.
 I recommend keeping it local and doing business with one of the sites recommended above.
 If you deposit in Gibraltar pounds, the site will switch you over to British pounds automatically at a 1:1 rate.